nyashaushe/ruscles-website/DATABASE_SETUP.md

-# Database Setup Guide for Ruscles Website
+# Database Setup Guide for Ruscle Website

-This guide will help you set up the PostgreSQL database for your Ruscles website project.
+This guide will help you set up the PostgreSQL database for your Ruscle website project.

 ## Prerequisites